Demon-2-Angel/Handwritten-Digit-Classification/README.md

 # Introduction to PCA

 ## Overview
 This document explores the use of Principal Component Analysis (PCA) in a machine learning context, specifically for image classification using a dataset of numerical representations of digits.
-The dataset is loaded using scikit-learn's `load_digits` function, and initial exploration is conducted to understand its structure.
+The dataset is loaded using sci-kit-learn's `load_digits` function, and initial exploration is conducted to understand its structure.

 ## Dataset Exploration
 The dataset consists of 1797 images, each represented by 64 numerical features (8x8 pixel values).
 The target variable represents the digit each image corresponds to (ranging from 0 to 9).
-After loading the data, a DataFrame is created for easier analysis.
+After loading the data, a data frame is created for easier analysis.

 ## Preparing the Model
 To train a machine learning model, the features are scaled using `StandardScaler` and the data is split into training and testing sets.
 A Logistic Regression model is then trained on the original dataset, and its accuracy is evaluated.